the-hof/lambda-gravity-model/updateKinematics/README.md

 Notes
 =====

-Split off into its own lambda function because it may need to get more computationally involved later with things like tides, collisions, and hydrostatics
+Split off into its own lambda function because it may get more computationally involved later with things like tides, collisions, and hydrostatics